 Monmouth University-William Roberts Charitable Foundation Outstanding Teaching Award

 Monmouth University’s School of Education participates in Write On Sports, a national summer camp program that invites middle school students in New Jersey – 7th and 8th graders – to participate in a FREE two-week summer day camp to develop professional writing skills through their love of sports.
-Monmouth School of Education students in conjunction with Monmouth alumni, athletes, and community members work in tandem to ensure a fun program including tours of Monmouth University facilities, story-telling, blogging, and video production.
-Through the generosity of Monmouth donors, this fun camp will strengthen communication proficiency, while fostering a future path of academic success.
+School of Education students, in conjunction with Monmouth alumni, athletes, and community members, work together to ensure a fun program, including tours of Monmouth University facilities, story-telling, blogging, and video production.
+Through the generosity of Monmouth donors, this fun camp will strengthen communication proficiency while fostering a future path of academic success.
 For more information, contact the director, Professor Danielle Frith, at email@example.com.

 Published annually, The Educator highlights notable events and activities of the School of Education in the past year.
 New initiatives, awards received, and research projects undertaken by students, faculty, and staff fill the pages of The Educator providing readers with an overview of the School of Education.